 - Gluten-free flour (I recommend this mix), roughly 1 to 1 1/2 of a cups.

 - Beat together first four ingredients.
 Mix in enough flour to form a soft ball.

 - Set aside while making your favorite lasagna filling.

-- Layer into lasagna pan as you would any other lasagna noodles, and bake as recipe directs.
+- Layer into a lasagna pan as you would any other lasagna noodles, and bake as the recipe directs.

 - Honestly, this is so easy!
 And if you’re grinding your own flour, and making your own flour mix, this gluten-free lasagna noodle recipe makes them so cheap, you’ll want to have lasagna for dinner every night! 😉